We’ve rounded up our favorite cat scratcher products to keep your cat’s claws distracted from the carpets and the furniture.

 The design provides all the security of a hidden lookout for napping as well as scratching.

-It is made of high-density corrugated cardboard that is durable and satisfying to scratch.
+It is made of high-density corrugated cardboard which is durable and satisfying to scratch.

 There are two entry/exit points and ten scratch points both inside and out.